Enzyme economy and metabolic control: Extending the theory

-\textbf{Constraints on state variables} In the optimisation of enzyme profiles, we may put constraints on metabolite levels, fluxes, or enzyme levels.
-For instance, certain enzyme fractions may be limited by space restrictions, and cells may need some minimal ATP level to survive.
-In the optimisation problem, this is described by inequality constraints, and the corresponding Lagrange multipliers will appear as effective gains or prices in $\zvtot$, $\zc$, and $\hu$ (SI \ref{sec:inequality constraints}).
-As an example, consider the positivity constraint for enzyme levels: when an enzyme level hits the constraint at $u_{l} = 0$, the corresponding Lagrange multiplier can be treated as an effective price ${\hul}^{*}$ and the cost-benefit imbalance $\gul < \hul$ becomes an equality $\gul = \hul - {\hul}^{*}$.
-Likewise, constraints on fluxes or metabolite levels can give rise to effective gains.
-For instance, assume that the flux of a maintenance reaction is kept above some lower bound by a flux constraint.
-If the flux hits the bound, the Lagrange multiplier, as an effective gain ${\zvtotl}^{*}$, adds to the direct flux gain (and thus, to the flux demand) of that reaction.
-In the reaction balance, this term can justify a flux even if no valuable compounds are produced.
-Similarly, upper bounds on enzyme levels could be used to limit the enzyme abundance in cells, in compartments, or on membranes (e.g.~the photosystem or ATP synthases in energy metabolism).
+\textbf{(iii) Choice variables besides enzyme levels} In the models so far, metabolite concentrations and fluxes were treated as state variables and enzyme levels as control variables.
+But if our network also contains macromolecule synthesis (protein production, mRNA transcription, protein translation, or protein degradation), all macromolecules (including enzymes) should be described as metabolites.
+This is possible: other variables, such as mRNA levels, cell growth rate, temperature, concentrations in the extracellular medium, or administered drug levels may be used as control variables.

-\textbf{Soft constraints on enzyme levels} Instead of limiting the metabolite levels, fluxes, or enzyme levels by hard constraints, we may penalise them by cost terms.
-As an example, consider the positivity constraint $u_{l} \ge 0$ for enzyme levels.
-Instead of using the constraint, we may penalise small enzyme levels by a penalty term that increases strongly as $u_{l}$ goes to zero.
-This term may be justified by assuming leaky protein expression whose suppression would consume additional resources.
-With a penalty term instead of hard constraints, the ``inactive enzymes'' in an optimal state will have small, positive levels.
-The penalty cost corresponds to the effective cost that would arise from the hard constraints (see SI \ref{sec:inequality constraints}).
+\textbf{(iv) Constraints on state variables} Cell physiology puts limits on enzyme concentrations, metabolite concentrations, and fluxes.
+Concentrations may be bounded by limited space or a cell may require some minimum ATP level or minimum maintenance flux to survive.
+In our optimality problems, such bounds can be treated as constraints, and the resulting shadow values of shadow prices appear as terms in the balance equations and can be included in $\bvtot$, $\hc$, and $\hu$ (SI \ref{sec:inequality constraints}).
+For example, consider the constraint $\esymbol_{l} \ge 0$ for positive enzyme levels.
+If an enzyme is not expressed, this constraint is active, and if we include the Lagrange multiplier as a negative enzyme shadow {\price} $-{\hul^{\rm bnd}}$ into the cost-benefit imbalance $\gul < \hul$, we obtain an equality $\gul = \hul - \hul^{\rm bnd}$.
+Similarly, constraints on fluxes or metabolite concentrations lead to shadow flux {\gain}s or {\price}s.
+For example, if an ATP-consuming maintenance reaction is constrained to show some positive flux, this leads to a (positive) shadow gain which adds to the {\fluxgain} and contributes to the {\fluxvalue} of the reaction.
+In the flux benefit balance, this shadow gain can justify a non-zero flux even if the reaction consumes ATP without any benefit.
+Similarly, upper bounds on the enzyme abundance in cells, compartments or membranes (e.g.~constraining the amount of photosystem complexes or ATP synthases) lead to shadow values, which add to the enzyme prices.